-- The deflections of the curve are displayed sharply, the animation runs hard. - The points become Bezier points, the curve radius can be changed in detail.
+- P The deflections of the curve are displayed sharply, the animation runs hard. - The points become diamond-shaped, the deflections of the curve angular.
+The changes take place abruptly. - The points become Bezier points, the curve radius can be changed in detail.

-Time value of the point

-Value for opacity in percent (0% = object has no opacity/full transparency, 100% = object has full opacity)
+-) Time value of the point - Value for opacity in percent (0% = object has no opacity/full transparency, 100% = object has full opacity)